dgaydukov/cert-aws/files/sa.md

 For this you need NAT, cause your lambda can't just get internet access from private subnet inside VPC.
 So you go and create nat gateway, and your lambda can now access internet.
 But in the end of the month you get a bill for 50 cents for lambda + 35$ for Nat Gateway.
 The reason is that Nat Gateway is prices per hour (0.045 on average, 0.065 for HK) + you also paying per GB transfer through your Nat, but for the example let's imagine that you transfer tiny amount of 100mb per month.
 So instead of having cheap serverless you pay 35.5$ per month, just your lambda sometime can get internet access.
-When [aws support got pressed](https://forums.aws.amazon.com/thread.jspa?threadID=234959&start=0&tstart=0) over the issue, the proposed instead of Nat Gateway create custom Nat Instance (ec2 running with nat), and it would cost only 10$.
+When [aws support got pressed](https://forums.aws.amazon.com/thread.jspa?threadID=234959) over the issue, the proposed instead of Nat Gateway create custom Nat Instance (ec2 running with nat), and it would cost only 10$.
 But this idea to run additional ec2 to have internet access for single lambda upends serverless.
 Why do you need lambdas in the first place, when you can just put them into ec2 itself?

 ###### AMI vs Snapshot
-AMI is region specific (so to use it from another region you should copy it) and same ami will have different AMI_ID in different regions
+AMI is region specific (so to use it from another region you should copy it) and same ami will have different AMI_ID in different regions.
+There are 2 types of AMI
+* instance-store - copy of the root instance-store volume + metadata in s3
+* ebs-boot - ebs snapshot + metadata (architecture, kernel, AMI name, description, block device mappings) Most ami are of second type (ebs-boot).
+If you need to launch new ec2 from snapshot, you should first convert snapshot into ami and then just launch ami.

 ###### Useful Linux Commands
 * List all userNames `cut -d: -f1 /etc/passwd`
 * Get all groups by userName `groups uName`
 * Get userId `id -u uName`
 * Get groupId by groupName `cut -d: -f3 < <(getent group gName)`
+* Get groupId by groupName `cut -d: -f3 < <(getent group gName)`
+* Get number of cores `nproc` - total number of cores, `lscpu` - total info about cpu cores
+* Imitate processor load `stress --cpu 8 --timeout 30` - load 8 cores for 30 sec